 There is no mandatory notification or authorisation required from supervising authority.
-The Law only provides that the PII owner may, if it deems necessary, request an opinion from IFAI regarding the compliance of any international PII transfer with the Law.
+The Law only provides that the PII Controller may, if it deems necessary, request an opinion from INAI regarding the compliance of any international PII transfer with the Law.